edpichler/snippets.pichler.network/content/docs/git/index.md

 ```

 ## git-crypt
-Git crypt is just awesome. **Not perfect**, but awesome.
-It is very useful, despite of its limitations.
+Git crypt is great.
+Not perfect, far from it, but still great.
+It is very useful despite of its limitations.

 ### Before starting it